 A chronological resume lists information in reverse chronological order and focuses on where and how skills were obtained.
 Each position or experience is listed and described separately, starting with your most recent education and experiences listed first.
 This is the most common resume format and is preferred by employers because it is easy to see what jobs you have held and how long you served each employer.

 This type works well when the applicant has a solid work history, is applying to a very traditional field, and/or is staying in the same field as prior positions.
 This style may not be effective when the applicant has changed employers frequently or has little to no experience in their target field.

-The functional format is most effective for those who are changing careers or have a sporadic or limited work history and want to showcase a set of skills you have gained over a variety of experiences.
+The functional format is most effective for those who are changing careers or have a sporadic or limited work history and want to showcase a set of skills they have gained over various experiences.
 In addition, this format is appropriate if you are re-entering the job market after a long absence.

 Structure of a great resume

 There are certain sections that should be included to make a good resume: